-4. The Commission reviewed the record in this matter and deemed that the Application was complete within the meaning of § 40-6-109.5, C.R.S., on January 21, 2020, by

-5. Now being fully advised in the matter, we grant the Application subject to certain conditions as discussed below.
+- 4. The Commission reviewed the record in this matter and deemed that the Application was complete within the meaning of § 40-6-109.5, C.R.S., on January 21, 2020, by operation of rule.
+This Application is a much more complete and thorough Application than the rejected Application that CPPR submitted earlier as to public safety and community involvement. - 5.
+Now being fully advised in the matter, we grant the Application subject to certain conditions as discussed below.